onsi/ginkgo/docs/index.md

 IDE authors can set the `GINKGO_EDITOR_INTEGRATION` environment variable to any non-empty value to enable coverage to be displayed for focused specs.
 By default, Ginkgo will fail with a non-zero exit code if specs are focused to ensure they do not pass in CI.

+### The ginkgolinter
+The [ginkgolinter](https://github.com/nunnatsa/ginkgolinter) enforces several patterns of using ginkgo and gomega.
+It can run as an independent executable or as part of the [golangci-lint](https://golangci-lint.run/) linter.
+See the ginkgolinter [READMY](https://github.com/nunnatsa/ginkgolinter#readme) for more details.

 {% endraw  %}